 For advertisers, this style of ad is a terrific way to get innovative exposure, and they can rest assured that their target audience already likes the format.
-Adverts can leverage native advertising to distribute unique, personalized in-app content, such as recommendation widgets and in-feed shopping.
+Adverts can leverage features of native advertising to distribute unique, personalized and engaging in-app content, such as push notifications, recommendation or recent-sales widgets and in-feed or in-pp shopping.

 Native mobile advertising is frequently more effective than standard advertising.
 Native advertising, despite the fact that users are aware that the content was paid for, gets more clicks and drives more sales than the obvious standard marketing ad.
 As a result, this content can be viewed in a way that is organic and familiar to a user’s normal media consumption.

 - Interesting and engaging content gets more engagement

 - Native display ads receive a higher click-through-rate (CTR) than typical display ads